 Learn how to make a simple Sumac Powder Substitute for when a recipe calls for a small amount of sumac spice and you have none on hand.
 Sumaq or Sumach, as it's pronounced in the Middle East, is a crimson-colored tart powder, used to elevate many popular Middle Eastern dishes including Kabobs, Dilled Rice, and Fattoush Salad.

-In Middle Eastern cooking, Sumac is commonly sprinkled on rice, hummus, and Kofta Kabobs.
+In Middle Eastern cooking, Sumac is commonly sprinkled on vermicelli rice, hummus, and Kofta Kabobs.
 It is also used to flavor marinades and salad dressings.
 These days, it's even used in desserts!
-However, it's not always easy to find, except in Middle Eastern markets.
+However, it's not always easy to find, except in Middle Eastern markets, which is why you may be searching for a sumac alternative.

 I'll show you how to make a quick and easy Sumac spice substitute that can add a similar flavor to your recipes.
-Unfortunately, the substitute is just that, a substitute.
-It will not add the same vibrant color.
-To get the full effect, only the real thing will do.
+Unfortunately, this sumac alternative is just that, an alternative.
+It will not add the same vibrant color or impart a rich flavor.
+To get the full effect, only sumac powder will do.

 - Lemon Zest — Lemon zest not only replicates the tartness in sumac but also the texture.